lucafaggianelli/plombery/docs/configuration.md

 * **MS Teams** msteams://TokenA/TokenB/TokenC/
 * **AWS SES** ses://user@domain/AccessKeyID/AccessSecretKey/RegionName/email1/

-Behind the scene MarioPype uses [Apprise](https://github.com/caronc/apprise), a library to send notifications to many notification providers, so check their docs for a full list of the available channels.
+Behind the scene Plombery uses [Apprise](https://github.com/caronc/apprise), a library to send notifications to many notification providers, so check their docs for a full list of the available channels.

 ## Authentication

-MarioPype has a buil-in and ready-to-use authentication system based on OAuth providers, so you can use your corporate auth system or Google, Github, etc.
+Plombery has a buil-in and ready-to-use authentication system based on OAuth providers, so you can use your corporate auth system or Google, Github, etc.